basimkhajwal/LSD/README.md

 ![](./android/assets/images/icon.png)

 ### Game Information:
 A casual physics based arcade game where you fire the character around, avoiding the obstacles, to hit and destroy all the black platforms in order to beat the level.
-This is a port of the original game idea (which was written in Lua) but this one is written in Java using the awesome libGDX framework.
+This is a port of the original game idea (which was written in Lua by a friend) but this one is written in Java using the awesome libGDX framework.

 ### Running the current game:
 It can compile to the following platforms: